opengsn/gsn-protocol/gsn-protocol.md

 but Relay may be unaware and therefore be stuck with a bad nonce which will break its next transaction.

 ##### Attack: Relay attempts to censor a transaction by signing it, but publishing a different transaction with the same nonce.
-Reusing the nonce is the only DoS performed by a Relay, that cannot be detected within few seconds during the http request.
+Reusing the nonce is the only DoS performed by a Relay, that cannot be detected within a few seconds during the http request.
 It will only be detected when the malicious transaction with the same nonce gets mined and triggers the `RelayHub.TransactionRelayed` event.
 However, the attack will backfire and cost Relay its entire stake.